AvisharSharan/baat-cheet/README.md

 7. Record or upload the media.
 8. Review the transcript and edit any turn that needs correction.
 9. Rename speakers and optionally check `Remember voices` before saving labels.
+10. Optionally click `Translate` to translate the complete transcript into Hindi or English, based on its detected language.
+11. Use `Hide translation` or `Show translation` to change visibility without deleting or regenerating it.
-10. Choose a meeting type and click `Draft Minutes`.
+12. Choose a meeting type and click `Draft Minutes`.
-11. Download Markdown or PDF exports once minutes are ready.
+13. Download Markdown or PDF exports once minutes are ready.
-12. Use `History` to reopen or delete past meetings.
+14. Use `History` to reopen or delete past meetings.

 ## Notes